First aid care for eye injuries

 First aid care for chemical burns includes:

-- Get medical care.
+- Get immediate medical care.

-If not, first aid care for foreign objects in the eyes includes:
+First aid care for foreign objects in the eyes includes:

 First aid care for a blow to the eyes includes:

-- Do not wash eye or lid.
+- Do not wash the eye or lid.

-- Seek medical care.
+- Seek prompt medical attention.